 You’re asking “What should I blog about?”.
-This guide is for those who know that they want to create a blog but have no idea what to blog about.
+This guide on best blog topics and niche ideas is for those who know that they want to create a blog but have no idea what to blog about.

 In this post, I’ll show you the simple process to come up with a blog topic and a niche to write about.

 - The most popular topics to blog about

 - How to start your amazing blog today

 - Finding the perfect topic idea to blog about